 (To read what this student has to say herself, after three years of performing with us, please see below!*)

 "Thanks for talking to J___ about the recital.
 It's the first time he's not on edge about performing.
 It makes a difference to him to understand that he has a purpose there to provide something others will value."

 Who plays in our recitals?
 Anyone and everyone!
 Even a new beginner who has only had 4-6 weeks of lessons can play a very simple duet with a teacher, and will be resoundingly applauded.
 Our students get used to playing for others right from the start, not just in recitals, but also in “home concerts” for Mom and Dad - or even for an audience of stuffed animals!
 So the recital becomes “just another opportunity to play”, and no longer such an unknown quantity.

 We would never force anyone to play who truly does not feel ready, but we do feel that becoming comfortable with performing in a supportive environment is one of the strengths of our program -- and a valuable skill that transfers to other situations too.

 In the lessons leading up to recitals, we help our students to look for the positives in their practice performances.
 We give them ideas to help re-frame any anxiety they may be feeling.
 And we remind them constantly that the goal here is NOT perfection — even their teachers make mistakes! — but communication, and sharing their music with an open heart to bring beauty and joy to others.

-This all becomes very real as we gather in our recital venue: the beautiful Great Room at Traditions, the senior residence in Wayland Center.
-As the music starts, the students see the joy their playing brings not just to their own families, but also to the elderly residents, whose faces light up and glow as they enjoy these lovely young people and their music.
-We are very grateful to the residents and staff at Traditions for granting our students the opportunity to discover that their music can bring joy and touch people's hearts!
+This all becomes very real as we gather in our recital venues such as the beautiful Great Room at Traditions (the senior residence in Wayland), local libraries, and outdoor spaces.
+As the music starts, the students see the joy their playing brings not just to their own families, but also to community members, whose faces light up and glow as they enjoy these lovely young people and their music.
+We are very grateful to the community for granting our students the opportunity to discover that their music can bring joy and touch people's hearts!